Bassaac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-new readme for printing and counting printed files new readme for printing root files and 3 lines after them new readme for printing and ignoring some ffiles
+new readme for printing and counting printed files new readme for printing root files and 3 lines after them new readme for printing and ignoring some ffiles new readme for printing files that beging with let. a-z